 - Very Hard: 10.5 GPG +

-One of the most basic filters that can be added to your home which is used on homes with a well system to prevent the sand like debris from clogging up your pipes.
-This acts like a net that catches anything bigger than a red blood cell (5 Micron), or about 30 times smaller than the diameter of a human hair, soo pretty dang small.
+In order to keep sand-like particles from clogging your pipes, one of the most basic filters that can be added to your home is utilized on homes with well systems.
+This has a similar effect to a net, catching anything larger than a red blood cell (5 micron), which is around 30 times smaller than the diameter of a human hair.

 Reverse Osmosis Filter